A Creative Alternative to the Traditional Scottish Dish

 A Recipe Born of Necessity

 Historically, haggis was created out of practicality rather than luxury.
-In early Scotland, communities relied on resourcefulness to minimize waste.
-Therefore, sheep’s heart, liver, and lungs were minced and combined with oats, onions, and spices.
+In early Scotland, communities relied on resourcefulness to minimise waste.
+Therefore, the sheep’s heart, liver, and lungs were minced and combined with oats, onions, and spices.
 The mixture was then encased in the animal’s stomach and boiled.

 Name and Early References